Engine Replacement Cost

 However, rebuilding or replacing an entire engine is a much more complicated job and we will never recommend anyone to do it themself unless they’re a trained mechanic with access to the necessary tools.
 Not to mention, an engine rebuild or replacement can take anywhere between 15 to 25 hours to finish.
 We’re sure your time is much too valuable to spend on rebuilding an engine.

 Additionally, rebuilding or replacing an engine requires precision.
 One wrong step during assembly and your car may not even start, let alone run properly.
-Bottom line: it’s not worth rebuilding an engine on your own even if you save a lot of money.
+Bottom line: It’s not worth rebuilding an engine on your own even if you save a lot of money.

 How Much Does It Cost To Replace An Engine